- Blue Screens of Death are an indicator that your PC has run into a fatal error during its running time.

 - Then right-click the hard drive icon there to select Properties.

-- Then input updates in the search box.
+- Input updates in the home screen search box.

 4. Remove superfluous peripherals from PC

-If the issue no longer persists, then the error is probably due one of your peripherals.
+If the issue no longer persists, then the error is probably due to one of your peripherals.